 • internationalized top level domains – generally equivalents of country code top level domain names written in the countries’ local character sets

 For each of those top level domains, the root zone contains the numeric addresses of name servers which serve the top level domain’s contents, and the root servers respond with these addresses when asked about a top level domain.

 The root servers are operated by 12 different organizations:

-Many of these organizations have been operating root servers since the creation of the DNS; and the list shows the Internet’s early roots as a US-based research and military network.
+Many of these organizations have been operating root servers since the creation of the DNS.
+The list shows the Internet’s early roots as a US-based research and military network.

 Where they are?

-There are more than 300 root servers scattered around the world, on all six populated continents.
-They are reachable using 13 numeric IP addresses – one per operating organization, except for Verisign, which has two.
-Most of those addresses are assigned to multiple servers scattered around the world, so DNS queries sent to those addresses get fast responses from local servers.
+There are more than 1,300 root server instances around the world, on all six populated continents.
+They are reachable using 13 numeric IP addresses – one per operating organisation, except for Verisign, which operates two root servers.
+Most of those addresses are assigned to multiple servers around the world, so DNS queries sent to those addresses get fast responses from local servers.
 This was not always the case.
-A decade ago there were only 13 root servers – one per IP address – and all but three were in the United States.
-However, significant efforts by several of the root server operators, including Netnod, have expanded the root server footprint over the last ten years.
+Before 2004, there were root server instances in only 13 locations – one per IP address – and all but three were in the United States.
+However, significant efforts by several of the root server operators, including Netnod, have expanded the global root server footprint since then.